 Signing a lease is the first step.
 Here’s how to keep your client happy in the long run.

 Brokers work on commission.
-That gives them a lot of incentive to match their clients to suitable office spaces quickly.
+That gives them a lot of incentive to match their clients to a suitable office rental space quickly.
 A short turn-around time means the broker receives their commission faster, and they can move on to other clients.
 The longer a client takes to find a space, the more hours a broker clocks before they get paid.

 The best insurance against a dissatisfied client is to work closely with your client before settling them into their new office, learning about their current needs and future goals, and doing your homework on the properties you send their way.
 You can’t guarantee that everything will go perfectly, but you can keep an eye out for red flags.
 Here’s how to start.